 In 2009, life forced me to take a break from writing.
 My husband, at just 48 years old, suffered an unexpected and severe stroke, due to a freak tear in his left carotid artery.
 I had to take a break from writing in order to care for him and our children.

 Happily, he has recovered to a great degree and I’m finding time to write again.
-So now I’m working on a comeback, republishing my backlist as e-books and also getting back to the balloonist story.
+So now I’m working on a comeback.
+I have republished most of my backlist titles in both e-book and paperback format.
+I’ve also recently released the book I’d been working on at the time of my husband’s stroke: Fly with a Rogue.

 I love to hear from readers!
 You can email me at firstname.lastname@example.org.